VBRN35, 7,5 credits, A (Second Cycle)

 Language of instruction: The course will be given in English

-- Enable the students to acquire the knowledge and skills to
+- Provide the students with knowledge and skills to design and

-analyse, design and review projects for the development of capacity
+review projects for the development of other stakeholders’

-at individual, organisational and institutional level for disaster
+capacity at individual, organisational and institutional level for

 - Provide a foundation for students interested in the links